Robert-M-Lucas/h-mail/docs/generated/CheckAuthResponseAuthed.md

 # CheckAuthResponseAuthed

-JSON Schema missing a description, provide it using the `description` key in the root of the JSON document.
+Returns the name of the user, should the user be authorised

 ### Type: `object`